xBimTeam/XbimWebUI/resources/tutorials/3_Eventful_building.md

         viewer.start();
     });

-{@link xViewer#event:error Error} is very important event to listen to and you should listen to it all the time.
+{@link Viewer#event:error Error} is very important event to listen to and you should listen to it all the time.
 You should still use try-catch statements but this might report some useful information.
 It's up to you if you expose messages to user but you should watch it carefully.